 Olympus E-M10 II versus Olympus E-M10 III

 The Olympus OM-D E-M10 Mark II and the Olympus OM-D E-M10 Mark III are two digital cameras that were officially introduced, respectively, in August 2015 and August 2017.
 Both the E-M10 II and the E-M10 III are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus E-M10 II and the Olympus E-M10 III are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 II – represents the basis or 100 percent across all the size and weight measures).